 Cepelia has stores in Warsaw and throughout Poland where you can find traditional folk crafts and art pieces.

 Abonda specializes in ceramics with a nature motif done in a modern way.
 Flowers and leaves can be found on many of the store's products.

 The items for sale at Abonda have an organic and homespun quality, including artisanal jewelry, embroidery, and fabrics.
 The fabrics are then designed into tablecloths, curtains, and bed linens.

 Galeria Artis and Artis Folk are two stores in Warsaw that have a variety of Polish products, from modern art pieces to traditional crafts.

-If you've ever been on the It's a Small World ride at Disney, dolls in traditional costumes are the highlight.
-The same can be said for Galeria Artis and Artis Folk.
+If you've ever been on the It's a Small World ride at Disneyland, these handcrafted dolls in traditional costumes will look very familiar to you.

 If you’re looking for a unique toy for a child or a typical souvenir reminding you of Poland, the popular brightly-colored dolls come dressed in folk costumes representing different regions of the country.
 You can purchase dolls with plastic or porcelain faces and the price difference is not huge between them.

 Patera has been in business for more than 40 years.
 The store specializes in high-quality glassware, crystal, and porcelain of Polish origin.
 You can find unique, modern pieces to decorate your home or stock your kitchen.

 E. Wedel, formerly known as Cadbury-Wedel Polska, is a famous Polish chocolate maker with several locations in Warsaw.

 Founded in 1851, Wedel is considered to be the Polish national chocolate brand and is the leading candy brand among Polish producers.
 In pre-war Poland, Wedel chocolates were known throughout most of Central and Eastern Europe, as well as in high-end retail stores in London and Paris.